 - 1/4 cup

 honey roasted peanut butter (I love the 'grind yourself' type at Whole Foods)

 Butter for greasing your ramekins

 Roughly cut the bread into 1-inch pieces (or you could just tear the bread for a slightly rougher look) and set aside.

 In a large, shallow dish, whisk together the eggs, vanilla, half and half and salt.
 Heat the peanut butter in the microwave until soft — this took my microwave about 30 seconds.
 Stir the peanut butter into the egg mixture and mix until it's as even as possible (but it's okay to have a few peanut butter blobs).

 Gently stir the bread into the egg-peanut butter mixture, tossing until evenly coated and absorbing the mixture.
 The bread will disintegrate a little, but that's fine.
 Slice the bananas and stir them gently in.
 Lightly grease two 6-inch wide ramekins (or use 4 smaller ramekins).
 Pour the pudding mixture into the ramekins and pat down gently.
 Cover in saran wrap and refrigerate for 4 hours or overnight to allow flavors to fully meld.

-Preheat oven to 400°F. Sprinkle a little Turbinado sugar on tops of puddings.
+Preheat oven to 400°F. Sprinkle a little turbinado sugar on tops of puddings.
 Bake for about 20 minutes, until top is golden and the pudding has puffed slightly.
-Serve immediately with vanilla yogurt or whip cream.
+Serve immediately with vanilla yogurt or whipped cream.

 (Images: Leela Cyd Ross)